tavoych/Project/README.md

 The screenshot displays the New Virtual Machine Wizard within Hyper-V Manager, where I began provisioning a virtual machine that will host the Active Directory Domain Services (AD DS) role.
 This step initializes the VM creation process prior to installing Windows Server and configuring the domain environment
 ![image alt](https://github.com/tavoych/Project/blob/32a0d7d5c6d0ac5deb6e38fcfac6dd323408a7ea/Before%20You%20Begin.png)
-Here, I assigned a name to the virtual machine (Windows Server) and selected the storage location where the VM files will be saved.
-This step is part of preparing the virtual environment to install Windows Serve
+Here, I assigned a name to the virtual machine (Windows Server)  This step is part of preparing the virtual environment to install Windows Serve
 ![image alt](https://github.com/tavoych/Project/blob/02160089e1996b1f743c43ed95c1b8086fca1472/Windows%20Server.png)